yamchips/DungeonGame/README.md

 The Dungeon class uses player class and is composed of node class.
 A driver class is created and is used for asking for user inputs to run this game.

+The res folder contains:

+1. ExampleRun.pdf, which describes an example run.
+2. FinalDesign.pdf, which shows my project design in UML diagram.
+3. MANIFEST and project05.jar file, which are required by course submission requirement.

 ## List of Features

 - Run the driver class, the program will ask user to choose gui mode or text-based mode.
 Type in "gui" or "text" to choose.
 Then, type in the parameters in the JTextField, in File menu, choose "Set Game" for one-player mode or "Set 2 player" for two-player mode.
 The program will build a dungeon model, then the game starts.